brson/hackmd-collab/compile-time-2.md

 This results in large crates which increase partial rebuild time.

+There's subject deserves more examples and consideration, but I haven't the time for it now.

-Haskell's type classes, on which Rust's traits are based, does not have an orphan rule.
+Haskell's type classes, on which Rust's traits are based, do not have an orphan rule.
 At the time of Rust's design, this was thought to be problematic enough to correct.

 [or]: https://smallcultfollowing.com/babysteps/blog/2015/01/14/little-orphan-impls/
 [trait coherence]: https://doc.rust-lang.org/reference/items/implementations.html#trait-implementation-coherence